 The best way to keep your customers engaged while shopping in your store is through telling compelling stories.
 Storytelling is how you communicate with your customers about who you are as a brand and what you sell.
 Storytelling also informs your customers about how to wear or use your products.
 Your window and interior displays (tables, bust forms, walls, etc.) are a major part of how you tell your stories to your customers.

-A compelling window display that shows a customer how she will look in a complete party outfit for the upcoming event, or a 3-dimensional display explaining how a beautifully made and colorful desk with matching stationary would look great in your customer’s daughter’s dorm room, are examples of how to use storytelling to inform as well as evoke emotion from your customers.
+A compelling window display that shows a customer how they will look in a complete party outfit for an upcoming event, or a 3-dimensional display explaining how a beautifully made and colorful desk with matching stationary would look great in your customer’s daughter’s dorm room, are examples of how to use storytelling to inform as well as evoke emotion from your customers.

 The stories in your displays, help to keep customers engaged during their shopping experience.
 The more engaged they are, the longer they stay in your store.
 The longer they are in your store, the more apt they are to buy from you.